JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_confio.rst

    "NFILE_NUM_MAX", "INTEGER", "999"

-* :code:`LCDF4`:

-  * .TRUE. :  read and write files in netCDF-4 file format (read file format can be forced to only LFI if LLFIREAD=.TRUE.)
-  * .FALSE. : read and write files in LFI file format

-* :code:`LLFIOUT`:

-  * .TRUE. : write files in LFI file format (even if LCDF4=.TRUE.)
-  * .FALSE. : do not write files in LFI file format

-* :code:`LLFIREAD`:

-  * .TRUE. : read files in LFI file format.
-If LCDF4=.TRUE., the reading will be forced with the LFI file format (no reading with netCDF-4 file format).
-  * .FALSE. : do not read files in LFI file format

 .. warning::

-   * If :code:`LCDF4=.FALSE.` and :code:`LLFIOUT=.FALSE.` (which are the default), LCDF4 will be forced to .TRUE..

-   * If a file is not found in the requested fileformat (netCDF or LFI), Meso-NH will check if it exists in the other format and use it if found.
+   * If a file is not found in the netCDF fileformat, Meso-NH will check if it exists in the LFI format and use it if found.
 This could be useful if you need to mix the reading of different files with different fileformats.

 * :code:`CIO_DIR` : directory used to write outputs, backups and diachronic files (current directory by default).
 It can be overridden by CBAK_DIR for backups and diachronic files and by COUT_DIR for outputs.